 The two most commonly used self-service options are knowledge bases and customer portals.
-Top help desk software provides both, enabling service teams to put their institutional knowledge to work for the organisation for customers and internal employees in a centralised portal.
+The best help desk software provides both, enabling service teams to use their knowledge to help customers and other employees in a centralised portal.

 Tracking and analytics